-Dr Stevenson clinical interests include diagnosis and treatment of cardiac arrhythmias with a particular focus on the use of catheter ablation to treat ventricular tachycardia, atrial fibrillation, and supraventricular tachycardias.
-With a clinical practice focusing on difficult to manage arrhythmias, Boston Magazine named Dr Stevenson a top cardiologist.
-Dr Stevenson's research focuses on defining the pathophysiology of arrhythmias and developing novel methods for mapping and ablation.
-He has authored over 400 publications and received research funding from the American College of Cardiology, American Heart Association and Heart Rhythm Society.
+Dr Stevenson's clinical interests include the diagnosis and treatment of cardiac arrhythmias, with a particular focus on the use of catheter ablation to treat ventricular tachycardia, atrial fibrillation and supraventricular tachycardias.
+With a clinical practice focusing on difficult-to-manage arrhythmias, Boston Magazine named Dr Stevenson a top cardiologist.